Composable Commerce 101: Building for the future

 Gartner first coined the term composable commerce back in 2020.
 Put simply, it’s a term for composable technology architecture solutions that are custom-built for an organization’s unique needs.
 Using APIs, these solutions combine commerce components and functions into one integrated, interlinked system.

-This flexible new approach to commerce platforms enables companies to create bespoke architecture.
+This flexible new approach to commerce platforms enables companies to create bespoke architecture that meets customer expectations.
 This architecture does exactly what they need it to, making it easier for them to meet their customers’ needs and their organizational goals.
-Composable commerce allows them to mix and match microservices—independent components, often from third-party vendors—that run individual services, to design a completely custom tech stack perfectly suited to their needs.
+Composable commerce allows them to mix and match microservices—independent components, often from multiple vendors that are third-party—that run individual services, to design a completely custom tech stack perfectly suited to their needs.

-Composable commerce is also headless.
+Headless commerce is also a pivotal part of this composable approach, meaning the user interface (front-end) is separate from the backend.
 This means the user interface (front-end) is separate from the backend.
 This allows for ongoing improvements behind the scenes without any impact on the customer experience through front-end downtime.
-Many solutions can also be equipped with packaged business capabilities (PBCs).
-These are combined or composed microservices that give a system new capabilities, such as data modeling and supplier data management.
-This builds even more flexibility and adaptability into a company’s architecture.
+Many composable commerce solutions can also be equipped with packaged business capabilities (PBCs).
+These are combined or composed microservices that give a system new capabilities, such as data modeling and inventory management.
+This builds greater flexibility and adaptability into a company’s architecture.

 The four basic principles of composable architecture